TANGO-Project/code-profiler-plugin/README.md

 This application works as a standard plugin to eclipse.
 It creates a new perspective for monitoring that may be used to monitor power consumption of applications running in an eclipse based environment.

-It extends [JVM Monitor](http://jvmmonitor.org/) so the user guide remains applicable.
+It extends [JVM Monitor](http://jvmmonitor.org/) so the JVM Monitor user guide remains applicable.

 ## Relation to other TANGO components